My wheel cleaning product use has looked like this:

 Here is how I use it:

 You may want to get yourself a zip-lock bag to store this.
 It does have a pretty strong smell.
-It doesn't bother me, but I know it effects some.
+It doesn't bother me, but I know it affects some.